smathot/pythontutorials/content/pages/numerical/statistics.md

 ### ANOVA (regular)

 Let's go back to [this heart-rate data](/data/heartrate.csv) from Moore, McCabe, and Craig.
 This dataset contains two factors that vary between subjects (Gender and Group) and one dependent variable (Heart Rate).
 To test whether Gender, Group, or their interaction affect heart rate, you need the following code.
-(They all do.)

 As above, the combination of `ols()` and `anova_lm()` isn't very elegant, but the important part is the formula.